ietf/Moderators/sop.md

   * Remember "we are all human beings" -- the actor, the target, and possibly the subject
   * For a single incident, approach from the assumption of "good faith"

+## Note

+The content of this document was influenced by the [Django Code of Conduct], the [Mozilla Community Participation Guidelines] and [How to Respond to Code of Conduct Reports].

 ---
 [SAA-ML]: https://www.ietf.org/mailman/listinfo/saa
 [IETF-ARC]: https://mailarchive.ietf.org/arch/browse/ietf/